Skip to Main Content

 Breaking down the real costs beyond daily rates

 Daily facility rates tell only part of the cost story.
-Transportation, accommodation, time zone coordination, and potential re-work all factor into the total post budget.
+Transport, lodging, time zone planning, and potential re-work all factor into the total post budget.

 • Facility rates: Brussels vs London vs New York vs Los Angeles

-• Travel and accommodation costs for international post
+• Travel and lodging costs for global post

 Belgium Facility Rates

-Professional editing suites in Brussels range from €800-1,500 per day, while premium color grading suites run €1,200-2,500 daily.
-Audio mixing facilities typically charge €900-1,800 per day depending on room size and equipment.
-These rates include operator time and basic software licenses.
-Compare this to London (20-40% higher) or New York (30-50% higher), and Belgium offers significant value without compromising quality.
+Pro editing suites in Brussels range from €800-1,500 per day, while premium grading suites run €1,200-2,500 daily.
+Audio mixing facilities mostly charge €900-1,800 per day based on room size and gear.
+These rates have operator time and basic software licenses.
+Compare this to London (20-40% higher) or New York (30-50% higher).
+Belgium gives major value without compromising quality.

 Hidden International Costs

-Flying your editor or colorist to an international facility adds €500-1,500 in travel costs, plus accommodation at €150-400 per night.
-More importantly, international post often means your key creative stakeholders can't attend sessions in person, leading to more revision cycles.
+Here is how the picture comes together.
+Flying your editor or colorist to a global facility adds €500-1,500 in travel costs, plus lodging at €150-400 per night.
+More importantly, global post often means your key creative stakeholders can't attend sessions in person, top to more revision cycles.
 We've seen projects add 15-20% to their post schedule due to remote communication delays and approval bottlenecks.

 Data Transfer Considerations

-Large projects generate massive amounts of data.
+Here is what we have to work with.
+Large projects create massive amounts of data.
 Shipping drives between Brussels and Los Angeles takes 5-7 days and costs €200-500.
-High-speed internet transfers can handle smaller projects overnight, but multi-terabyte productions often need physical media transport.
+High-speed internet transfers can handle smaller projects all-night, but multi-terabyte shoots often need physical media transport.
 Factor these logistics into your timeline—data transfer delays have derailed many post schedules.

 Technical Standards and Compatibility